whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can a Whole Nation Embrace Awareness and Unity.md

 Sitting there each day, I wondered, for example, why a bird would constantly look up as they eat.
 I learned that they stay continuously aware in case predators arrive.
 I also saw that some species of tree grew near each other, while others did not.
 Black walnuts, for example, produce a compound which only some plants find toxic, so they grow near sugar maple and box elder but avoid white pines.

-I continually practiced feeling into the experiences of other living beings.
+I continually practiced feeling into the experiences of other living beings based on my observations.
 I imagined being a songbird and how terrifying it would be to have a sharp-shinned hawk swoop out of the sky and snatch me up in an instant.
 If I were a songbird, I would probably eat carefully too!

 Eventually I learned something really cool: plants and animals can help me notice parts of the landscape I can't observe directly.
 The movement of a bird might indicate a hidden possum moving through low brush.
 Or, some birds and other animals like deer can see ultraviolet light that is invisible to humans.
 I might not notice rodent poop directly, but birds can see the ultraviolet light reflected off the poop.
 If I notice birds responding to it, I can learn about the rodents' presence with the birds' help.

-The first
-of the three core spiritual practices -- cultivating a practical, aware gratitude -- helped me become much more aware of my environment, and grateful for all the life in it.
+The first of the three core spiritual practices -- cultivating a practical, aware gratitude -- helped me become much more aware of my environment, and grateful for all the life in it.

 Over time, I learned to observe more closely, question my assumptions, and empathize with nonhumans, and the same attitudes and skills helped me understand and empathize with other people too.
 Even people who are not like me.